 Young Orchestras has traded as YoungOrchestras.com since 1 April 2011, with the original primary intention of continuing European Youth Music Week and its associated alumni orchestra, The Rochford Ensemble.
 However, the Board of Directors who established the CIC recognised the potential for further opportunities involving music and young people.

-2012 saw the 40th anniversary of EYMW, which continues with the support of Young Orchestras and IAM.
+The 40th anniversary of EYMW was held in Stouridge, which continues with the support of Young Orchestras and IAM.
 The Rochford Ensemble continued until 2016, with the final concert lead by the original founder of the Anglo German Youth Music Week, Jeff Babb at the age of 89, and current Director of Young Orchestras and EYMW conductor Keith Horsfall.

 The Rochford Ensemble met annually in the Welsh border town of Hay-on-Wye, usually in the first weekend of October for a full weekend of orchestral music making with members of the music week orchestras, both past and present.
 The concert was part of the Hay-on-Wye Music Festival and provided the opportunity to rehearse and perform together; a well-regarded social occasion by all involved.